Premiership of Boris Johnson: Inflation rise

 Inflation started to rise at the end of 2021, affecting the cost of food, transport, electricity and other daily items.
 By June 2022, inflation in the UK reached 9.4%, the highest inflation rate since 1982.
 In August 2022, the Bank of England estimated that inflation could reach 13% by the end of 2022.
 In response, the Bank's Monetary Policy Committee voted 8–1 in favour of raising interest rates by 0.5 percentage points to 1.75 per cent on 4 August 2022, the biggest increase in 27 years.
 In June 2022, the OECD reported that the UK would be set to have the worst rate of economic growth in the G20 apart from Russia.
 The OECD attributed this to high inflation and tax increases.

 There is no complete consensus amongst economists on the cause of the inflationary surge, however, most attribute it to product shortages resulting from global supply-chain problems, largely caused by the COVID-19 pandemic.
 Another factor regarding the rise in inflation was the 2022 Russian invasion of Ukraine.
-Before the invasion, Ukraine accounted for 11.5% of the world's wheat crop market, and contributed 17% of the world's corn crop export market, and the invasion caused wheat and corn from Ukraine unable to reach international market, causing shortage, and result in dramatic rise in prices, that exacerbated to foodstuffs and biodiesel prices.
+Before the invasion, Ukraine accounted for 11.5% of the world's wheat crop market, and contributed 17% of the world's maize crop export market, and the invasion caused wheat and maize from Ukraine unable to reach international market, causing shortage, and result in dramatic rise in prices, that exacerbated to foodstuffs and biodiesel prices.